jekhokie/raspberry-noaa-v2/README.md

 ```

 Once the script completes, you can either follow the [migration document](docs/migrate_from_raspberry_noaa.md) (if you had previously
-been using raspberry-noaa on this device) or just visit the webpanel and get going!
+been using raspberry-noaa on this device) or, if this is a brand new setup, just visit the webpanel and get going!

 ## Upgrade